Biden commemorates 9/11 anniversary with stops at all three attack sites | Malay Mail

-Biden will begin the day in New York, where he will attend a ceremony at 8.30 EDT at the site where the World Trade Centre's twin towers once stood before planes struck the two buildings and caused them to collapse.
+Biden began the day in New York, where he attended a ceremony at the site where the World Trade Center’s twin towers once stood before planes struck the buildings and caused them to collapse.
+Biden and former Presidents Bill Clinton and Barack Obama and the crowd held a moment of silence at 8:46 to mark the time that the first plane hit.

-Then he will travel to Shanksville, Pennsylvania, where United Flight 93 crashed into a field after passengers overtook the hijackers and prevented another target from being hit.
+Biden will travel today to Shanksville, Pennsylvania, where United Flight 93 crashed into a field after passengers overtook the hijackers and prevented another target from being hit.

 Finally Biden will return to the Washington area to visit the Pentagon, the symbol of US military might that was pierced by another of the planes that were used as missiles that day.